wormhole-foundation/wormhole/whitepapers/0001_generic_message_passing.md

 ## Overview

-We simplify the design of Wormhole to only provide generic **signed attestations of finalized chain state**.
+We simplify the design of Wormhole to only provide generic **signed attestations of chain state**.
 Attestations can be requested by any contract by publishing a message, which is then picked up and signed by the Wormhole guardian set.
 The signed attestation will be published on the Wormhole P2P network.